 Are you aware of the incredible wonder of Phang Nga Bay?
 In this programme, we will take you as close to paradise as you can imagine and show you a landscape unique to this area.

-Forged by the ages, and displaying different coloured stalagmites and stalactites, we will canoe and walk through a number of different caves.
+Forged by the ages, and displaying different colored stalagmites and stalactites, we will canoe and walk through a number of different caves.
 Share in a scene so ancient that it has changed little since the local people used them as shelter over 3,000 years ago.
 If we are lucky, we will also have a chance to see monkeys, lizards and many different birds along the way.

 Koh Hong (‘Hong’ is thai for ‘room’) gets its name from the group of eroded caves in the middle of the island which hides a large lake with a small beach and a small passage to the sea.